dzils/disasterresponse/README.md

 # Disaster Response Pipeline Project

 ## Motivation
+The goal of this project is to classify disaster related messages from various sources in order to reduce the workload of a downstream disaster relief agency.
+To achieve this, a Language Processing Pipeline (NLP) is created.
+The NLP creates a machine learning model that is used in an Web Application which then can be used to categorize incoming messages.

 ## Results
+The Web Application works as intended, although the model does not apply all categories.
+Example (taken from the csv files described below):

+***There's nothing to eat and water, we starving and thirsty.***

+**Should be:**
+related, request, aid_related, medical_help, medical_products, water, food, other_aid, infrastructure_related, transport, buildings, other_infrastructure, weather_related, floods, direct_report

+**Model result:**
+related, request, aid_related, water, food, direct_report

+While not all categories are recognized, the basic ones are set correctly and would indeed help to reduce the workload.

 ## This project was created with the following environment:
 - python 3.8.10